TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

     assert user.email == email
 ```

-Running this test results in an error, because the `User` model does not exist
+Running this test results in an error, because the module `User` does not exist

 ``` sh